First Nations coalition demands top Sask. judge resign over residential school file dispute | CBC News

 Popescul said access to a court exhibit "is controlled by the presiding judge" and that it would be inappropriate to interfere now that Gabrielson has made his decision.

-"Judicial independence is a fundamental tenet of our legal system," Popescul wrote.
+"Judicial independence is a fundamental tenet of our legal system," the chief justice wrote.

 "You will have your answer in due course, and if you disagree, you may consider appealing to the Court of Appeal — the proper and usual process."

-They include former University of Toronto dean of law Mayo Moran, former Truth and Reconciliation Commission lead counsel Thomas McMahon and Mary Ellen Turpel-Lafond, a former Saskatchewan provincial court judge and director of the University of British Columbia's Indian Residential School History and Dialogue Centre.
+They include Mayo Moran, a former dean at the University of Toronto's faculty of law, former Truth and Reconciliation Commission general counsel Thomas McMahon and Mary Ellen Turpel-Lafond, a former Saskatchewan provincial court judge and director of the University of British Columbia's Indian Residential School History and Dialogue Centre in Vancouver.

 "Catholic compliance with the settlement agreement cannot be a secret that is kept from survivors.
 That would violate the spirit and intent of the settlement agreement, truth and reconciliation," McMahon said last week.

-"These documents belong to the people who trusted … the court process to be fair and accountable.
-Their trauma is life long and felt every day by the survivors and their communities," Cameron said.
+"These documents belong to the people who trusted ... the court process to be fair and accountable.
+Their trauma is lifelong and felt every day by the survivors and their communities," he said.

 "The judicial process he cites to protect these important documents is the same racist systems and laws that upheld and enforced genocide upon our people.
 The same racist institution that forced our babies into these horrific schools, that killed and buried these children with no regard and even jailed First Nations parents for trying to stop them from attending."